tothenew/terraform-azure-cosmosdb/README.md

 Replace the values in the `Example Usage` section with your specific configuration.

-This is an overview of the input variables and default values for the Terraform resources thatthat deploy Azure CosmosDB MongoDB database and collection.
-Customize the configuration as needed for your Terraform project.
+This is an overview of the input variables and default values for the Terraform resources thatthat deploy Azure CosmosDB MongoDB database and collection.for more customization please refer to terraform documentation.

 https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cosmosdb_mongo_collection